Qalthos/blog/content/CIVX/recent-projects-knowledge.rst

 One of the cool features of CIVX that really caught my interest when I first started working on it was the `Knowledge DB`_.
-Using the magic of Python, Knowledge is a vertical, polymorphic databse for storing knowledge about things, which means very little to anyone, even me.
+Using the magic of Python, Knowledge is a vertical, polymorphic database for storing knowledge about things, which means very little to anyone, even me.

 What Knowledge does is it allows you to store anything (or anything